32 Different Types of Moths in Oregon

 When the larvae aren’t chomping on corn silk to stop pollination, they can be seen consuming ripe kernels within the corn ear.

-They also consume popular vegetable crops like lettuce and tomatoes, digging into lettuce tops occasionally while consuming the fruit.
+They also consume popular vegetable crops like lettuce and tomatoes, occasionally digging into lettuce tops while eating the fruit.

 13. Cross-Striped Cabbageworm Moth